 In Nursery and Reception, we also evidence children's learning and progress through the use of Floorbooks.
 We have one floor book for topic (including English) and one for Maths.
 These show the journey for the week (unit of work) and include a mix of photographs, child and adult voice.
 They begin with a mind map of what is already known and then turn to a double page spread of the learning journey for the week.
+Staff record children's WOW moments and work when they show new learning and embedded learning on Tapestry.
 Children's work is also displayed within the classroom.

 Termly Pupil Progress Meetings are also held to discuss the learning and progress of individual pupils, the SENCO attends these meetings.
 Termly assessment data is collected indicating whether children are 'on track' or 'not on track' against our planned curriculum and progression document.